Dental Hygiene (BSDH) Baccalaureate Degree Completion Program

 - DENH 340 Educational Concepts in Dental Hygiene (3 credits)

-An optional one credit course leading to Restorative Functions certification by the Minnesota State Board of Dentistry is available for student enrollment the subsequent semester following successful completion of the Restorative Functions Theory and Lab course.
-This optional course requires contractual agreement with a dentist for completion of the Minnesota Board of Dentistry Restorative Function Clinical requirements.
+An optional one credit course, DENH 440 Restorative Functions Clinic, is required for those interested in pursuing Restorative Functions certification by the Minnesota State Board of Dentistry.
+It is available for student enrollment the semester immediately following successful completion of DENH 420 Restorative Functions Theory and Lab.
+This optional one credit course requires Dental Hygiene Program Clinical Documentation and a written contractual agreement with a dentist for completion of the Minnesota Board of Dentistry Restorative Function Clinical requirements.

 - DENH 440 Restorative Functions Clinic (1 credit)